sunnylalwani41/Trip_Advisor_Clone_website/README.md

 - open terminal of your editor
 - use  --> git clone (paste link) <--
 - after project cloned to your folder
-- go to index.html inside homenavbar folder
+- go to index.html inside Trip_Advisor_Clone_website folder
 - open with live server

 ## Tech Stack